eskridgerue/zarf-package-software-factory/README.md

 # zarf-package-software-factory
 Pre-built Zarf Package of a Software Factory (a.k.a.
 "DI2-ME")

+:construction: **This project is still early in its development.** Early adopters are expected to have a good understanding of how Kubernetes works as well as how to operate and maintain the various services present in this package.
+This package is intended to significantly speed up the initial deployment and configuration of a software factory, as well as provide a simple upgrade path for updates and security fixes.
+It will not absolve the user from understanding what it takes to operate a software factory in a production setting.
+We plan to transition to an open beta soon™ (maybe _sooner_ if any smarties out there want to come help out :smile:), where we will anticipate people starting to use this package operationally, with the caveat that it will require a lot more care and feeding than we intend it to require by the time version 1.0 releases.

 Deploys the components of a software factory with the following services, all running on top of Big Bang Core:

 - GitLab*